-Galileo has entered into a Joint Venture agreement with Statunga Investments Limited (“Statunga” or “the Vendors”), a private Zambian company which holds the Luansobe Project (“Project”) comprising small-scale exploration licence No. 28340–HQ-SEL in the Zambian Copperbelt.
+Galileo has entered into a Joint Venture Agreement (“JV Agreement”) with Statunga Investments Limited (“Statunga” or “the Vendors”), a private Zambian company which holds the Luansobe Project (“Project”) comprising small-scale exploration licence No. 28340–HQ-SEL in the Zambian Copperbelt.

-- The top 30m from surface is reported to be leached, with oxide mineralisation occurring below this depth to about 70m below surface.
-Beyond this depth, copper generally occurs as sulphides.
-The deposit is reported to be open and relatively untested at depth.
-About 30% of the total contained copper occurs in acid soluble form (as copper oxide) – this is expected to be higher in the shallower parts of the deposit.
+Based on historical data, about 30% of the total contained copper occurs in acid soluble form (as copper oxide) – which is expected to be higher in the shallower parts of the deposit.

-- The JV Agreement provides Galileo the right to earn an initial 75% interest in a special purpose joint venture company to be established under Zambia law to, with Ministerial consent, acquire the exploration licence and the technical data related to the Luansobe Project by making two payments of US$200,000 each (subject to project due diligence) by 20 February 2022 and issuing 5,000,000 Galileo shares to the Vendors.
+The JV Agreement provided Galileo the right to earn an initial 75% interest in a special purpose joint venture company to be established under Zambia law to, with Ministerial consent, acquire the exploration licence and the technical data related to the Luansobe Project by making two payments of US$200,000 each (subject to project due diligence) and issuing 5,000,000 Galileo shares to the Vendors.

 These conditions were met by the company and as per the JV agreement, Galileo will continue to evaluate and optimise project feasibility in parallel to seeking third party quotes for contract mining as referred to above.